-Skyla Schreter is a New York based independent choreographer and teacher, formerly a dancer with San Francisco Ballet.
+Skyla Schreter is a New York based independent choreographer, formerly a dancer with San Francisco Ballet.
 Originally from New York, she received her formal dance training at the School of American Ballet and with New York City Ballet former soloist Diana White.
-At the age of 17, she went on to dance professionally with Boston Ballet for one season, followed by six seasons with San Francisco Ballet.
+At the age of 17, she went on to dance professionally with San Francisco Ballet for six years.

-As a dancer with San Francisco Ballet, she created featured roles in new works by William Forsythe, David Dawson and Cathy Marston, in addition to performing an extensive array of classical and contemporary ballet repertory, including works by George Balanchine, Jerome Robbins, Justin Peck, Alexei Ratmansky and Christopher Wheeldon, to name a few.
-Schreter has enjoyed teaching opportunities in New York and San Francisco: leading choreography workshops, as well as ballet, pointe and repertory classes.
+As a dancer with San Francisco Ballet, Skyla created featured roles in new works by William Forsythe, David Dawson and Cathy Marston, in addition to performing an extensive array of classical and contemporary ballet repertory, including works by George Balanchine, Jerome Robbins, Justin Peck, Alexei Ratmansky and Christopher Wheeldon, to name a few.